 Joseph Campbell, a researcher interested in story and myth, even found out that almost every traditional story told around the world had the same formula behind it, something he called the Monomyth.
 So, if there’s a way to tell a story that will almost always work, of course, Hollywood will bet the huge sums of money apparently required for creating blockbusters in that.
 So, I agree with you.
 Blockbusters, apart from a few exceptions, have lost their magic.

-We can even look at this subject with an even more scientific lens and realise that, according to the Triune Brain Theory, most of these films try to appeal almost exclusively to our Reptilian Complex, the part of ourselves only concerned with our environment, our most basic needs, fear, reproduction and survival.
+We can even look at this subject with an even more scientific lens and realize that, according to the Triune Brain Theory, most of these films try to appeal almost exclusively to our Reptilian Complex, the part of ourselves only concerned with our environment, our most basic needs, fear, reproduction, and survival.

 A good and effective blockbuster film relies on a balance of simplicity with intricacy.
 Most of the great directors of blockbuster films have managed to keep you engaged by using storytelling and filmmaking techniques with such perfection that they’ve become invisible and have given you the feeling of being inside the film.

-It’s no mistake that Alfred Hitchcock uses long focal lengths for the subjective shots of Jeff while he’s looking to his neighbours through his photographic camera in Rear Window (1954) and that Spielberg decides to employ the Vertigo technique created by the latter when Chief Martin is faced with a shark on the beach in Jaws (1975).
+It’s no mistake that Alfred Hitchcock uses long focal lengths for the subjective shots of Jeff while he’s looking at his neighbors through his photographic camera in Rear Window (1954) and that Spielberg decides to employ the Vertigo technique created by the latter when Chief Martin is faced with a shark on the beach in Jaws (1975).
 This way, by carefully applying a vast technical knowledge to transmit the intended feeling in any given moment of the film, the masters create something that keeps vast audiences on the edge of their seats but that also reaches the viewer in unexpected ways.
-You get into the characters’ head and, in that moment, you share not only their points of view but also their interests and fears.
+You get into the characters’ heads and, at that moment, you share not only their points of view but also their interests and fears.

 Still concerning Jaws, there’s this moment where Chief Martin is ruminating at the dinner table about the presence of a shark in the waters of his town.
 He’s clearly upset and crestfallen.
 Then, out of the blue, his little son starts mimicking him.
 This brief moment of a play between father and son, while the mother watches, is not only informative to what their relationship is but is also immensely delicate.
 There’s practically no dialogue.
 Spielberg can often be called overly sentimental but he’s one of the few blockbuster directors that aim to offer intimacy as well as excitement.